44th G7 summit: Leaders at the summit

 The attendees included the leaders of the seven G7 member states as well as representatives of the European Union.
-The President of the European Commission has been a permanently welcome participant at all meetings and decision-making since 1981.
+The President of the European Commission has always been invited to all meetings and decision-making since 1981.

 The 44th G7 summit was the first summit for Italian Prime Minister Giuseppe Conte.
 It was also the final summit for British Prime Minister Theresa May and Commission President Jean-Claude Juncker.